Disco cowboy from space? Couples are ditching traditional wedding dress codes in favor of outdoor themes - ExBulletin

 Some couples offer mood boards to guide guests, including older ones.
 At the dive bar wedding, Long said many older guests entered the spirit.
 One wore a tie-dye rainbow T-shirt, the Grateful Dead.

-On the way to the busy summer season for weddings and other special events, Indya Wright in Washington, DC has had enough.
+As the busy summer season for weddings and other special events approaches, Indya Wright in Washington, DC has had enough.

 Wright, 35, remains frustrated.
-A college classmate’s wedding had a smart casual dress code, but not too fancy.
+A college classmate’s wedding had a “chic, but not too fancy and casual” dress code.

 Rene Strauss, co-founder and CEO of destination wedding planning company Wedaways in Beverly Hills, Calif., said wacky dress codes come down to couples striving to make their nuptials personalized and unique.

-For advice, Gotthelf turned to Sophie Strauss, who markets herself as a stylist for ordinary people.
+For advice, Gotthelf turned to Sophie Strauss, who bills herself as a “stylist for ordinary people.”
 Strauss suggests following the couple if they haven’t made themselves understood.

-One of his clients has a formal music festival wedding coming up.
+One of his clients has a “Music Festival Formal” wedding coming up.

-Strauss implored guests setting dress codes to remember: This is not a suit.
-Unless, of course, it’s literally a costume party.
+She implored guests watching the dress codes to remember, “It’s not a costume.
+Unless, of course, it’s literally a costume party.”

 Small adjustments may suffice, such as wearing an ordinary suit but swapping out a dress shirt for one in a themed design.
 James Berger, 32, in Las Vegas, was among the guests invited to express their inner spirit.
-He pulled off a black polka dot bow tie with a formal suit that left him feeling slightly out of place among a sea of vibrant colors.
+He pulled off a bow tie with multicolored polka dots and a formal suit that left him feeling “a bit out of place” among a sea of vibrant colors.

 His vision ?
 Dresses in orange, yellow, purple, blue and pink sunset colors with fun accessories, and tuxedos with bow ties and pocket squares in the same colors.

-Smith, in Arlington, Va., didn’t keep his customers guessing.
+Smith, in Arlington, Va., didn’t let guests guess.
 She works for Pinterest and has already pinned inspiration to give them a boost.
-Her bridal shower guests have their own table to tackle the Smiths LoveShackFancy dress code.
+Her bridal shower guests have their own board to tackle Smith’s “LoveShackFancy” dress code.

 Brittny Drye, editor of wedding resource magazine Love Inc., said guests shouldn’t be shy about asking the bride and groom about a confusing dress code.